Mount Martha Two Storey New Build: Precision Earthworks and Retaining Systems

 Looking Ahead: From Groundworks to Underground Services

-With excavation, retaining systems, and site access complete, our focus is now shifting to the underground services phase, where plumbing, electrical, and drainage systems are laid with precision before the slab pour.
+With excavation, retaining systems, and site access complete, the focus now shifts to the underground services phase — where plumbing, electrical, and drainage systems are laid with precision before the slab pour.
+Each phase brings us closer to delivering the client's vision for their coastal home — built to the standard it deserves.
+At TEMSEA, we treat every stage of construction as an opportunity to build better, with craftsmanship, foresight, and care at every level.

 Start your Project with Temsea